It’s true that PCOS and pregnancy aren’t exactly the best of friends.

 What works for one mama may not work for you, and vice versa.

-So we reached out to embryologist and fertility expert, Navya Muralidhar, for tips on how to get pregnant with PCOS and things to try to increase your chances of getting pregnant with PCOS.
+So we reached out to embryologist and fertility expert, Navya Muralidhar and the PCOS community on Peanut for tips and tidbits to try to increase your chances of getting pregnant with PCOS.

 In this article: 📝

 - How do you get diagnosed with PCOS?